3.2 Stormwater Management Design

 For non-infiltrating practices in combined sewer areas, the designer must meet slow release rate requirements prior to discharge into PWD sewers or receiving waters.
 Typically, release rates for slow release systems are met using small orifices or other rate control devices.
 The designer is referred to Chapter 4 for specific information on designing outlet control systems.

-Loading Ratio Requirements
+Loading Ratio Requirements One-Sheet

 Maximum Loading Ratios